A game plan for growth: How the Carolina Panthers remade every part of operation — including Bank of America Stadium

 Published

-When the Carolina Panthers kick off the NFL franchise’s 27th season today, a capacity crowd of 75,000 fans is expected to be in the stands at Bank of America Stadium.
+When the Carolina Panthers kick off the NFL franchise’s 27th season on Sept.
+12, a capacity crowd of 75,000 fans is expected to be in the stands at Bank of America Stadium.
 That alone represents a stark contrast with 2020, when the Covid-19 pandemic forced the Panthers to play their home opener in an empty stadium.
 Things improved only slightly as the season went on.
-By the time of the second home game, North Carolina Gov. Roy Cooper had lightly loosened health protocols for mass gatherings, allowing…Full Article
+By the time of the second home game, North Carolina Gov. Roy Cooper had lightly loosened health protocols for mass gatherings,…Full Article